coleins/Enquest-Training/Training.md

 you can adjust if it it a half day leave and which half it will take effect.
 In this system there is the option to attach a document

-when you save and come back to the leave appplication module, you'll see the leave tht has been applied.
+when you save and come back to the leave appplication module, you'll see the leave that has been applied.

 #### leave adjustment